mycognosist/ctf-walkthroughs/micro-corruption-1.md

 ---
-title: Walkthrough - Micro Corrupion: New Orleans
+title: Walkthrough - Micro Corruption: New Orleans
 ---

 ## Micro Corruption: New Orleans